geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-05-styling-radionuclides-measurements.md

 As a result, the representation of quantities we want to represent is simply false and misleading unless you mention clearly in a legend that circles areas are proportional to the square of the values you want to represent and not directly to the values

-To correct draw circles whose surface is proportional to the values, you simply need to use the square root of the value.
+To correct circles whose surface is proportional to the values, you simply need to use the square root of the value instead of the value directly.

 In our case we will create a new calculated field into the original shapefile then to use it as *marker-width*